CracktheDom/terraform-beginner-bootcamp-2023/journal/week1.md

 ### How to Remove Managed Resources Without Destroying Them
 Here are a few options to remove a resource from Terraform state without destroying it:

+- Execute `terraform state list` to display currently managed resources in the state file
 - `terraform taint <resource>` - This marks a resource as tainted, meaning it will be destroyed and recreated on the next apply.
 You can then prevent the destroy by commenting out the resource config or using `-ignore-tainted` on apply.
 The resource remains intact outside of Terraform.

 - `terraform state rm <resource>` - This removes the resource from the Terraform state entirely.
 It will no longer be managed by Terraform.
 Use with caution as it could leave orphaned resources.
-  - `terraform state rm -dry-run <resource>` - Displays that the `<resource>` would be removed from the state file without actually executing the action.
+  - `terraform state rm -dry-run <resource>`[^2] - Displays that the `<resource>` would be removed from the state file without actually executing the action.

 - replace provider with null - Replace the provider for that resource with the null provider.
 Terraform will no longer perform actions on it.